microsoft/ccf-app-samples/contact-discovery-app/README.md

 ## Why CCF?

 If the application is built with CCF, node [operators](https://microsoft.github.io/CCF/main/overview/glossary.html#term-Operators) cannot see the registered phone number.
 Therefore, users don't have to trust them.
-Note that even phone numbers are hashed, it's easy to get the raw number from a hash because the number of phone numbers is limited.
+Note that even though phone numbers are hashed, it's easy to get the raw number from a hash because the number of phone numbers is limited.

 ## How to run the tests